The Balance Between ‘Doing Things Right’ and ‘Doing the Right Thing’

 Drucker’s Lesson for Leaders Today

 Drucker’s insight is as relevant now as it was decades ago.
-In today’s fast-paced world, it’s tempting to equate productivity with progress, but leaders must resist the urge to mistake motion for momentum.
+It’s tempting to equate productivity with progress, but leaders must resist the urge to mistake motion for momentum.
 Taking the time to reflect on what you’re doing and how you’re doing it ensures that your team’s energy is channelled into efforts that truly matter.

 As Drucker might put it, effectiveness without efficiency risks chaos, and efficiency without effectiveness risks irrelevance.
 The key is to embrace both with equal care.